Why Diversity is Valuable

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
-At Auburn University at Montgomery, 39.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Auburn University at Montgomery #593 in the nation for student age diversity.
+The traditional student is between the ages of 18-21.
+At Auburn University at Montgomery, 47.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Auburn University at Montgomery #1,089 in the nation for student age diversity.

 Take a Look at Age Diversity at Auburn University at Montgomery

-Analyze the age range of Auburn University at Montgomery undergraduates with the following bar chart.
+Analyze the age range of Auburn University at Montgomery students with the following chart.